Longxing (competition)

 The Longxing (龙星战 (Lóngxīng Zhàn)) is a Go competition in China.
 It is the Chinese equivalent of the Japanese Ryusei.

 Outline

-The Longxing is a Go tournament played with fast time controls.
-As of 2021, the winner receives 200,000 RMB in prize money, and the runner-up receives 80,000 RMB.
+The Longxing is a Go tournament played with fast time controls: Each player has 30 seconds per move, along with 10 one-minute periods of extra thinking time.
+As of 2023, the winner receives 200,000 RMB in prize money, and the runner-up receives 80,000 RMB.
 It is sponsored by the Go / Shogi Channel, a Japanese broadcaster.